Thexgamelord/MSAS/README.md

 ![GitHub release (by tag)](https://img.shields.io/github/downloads/ThexGameLord/MSAS/v1.0/total)

-bye MSAS it was fun.
+~~bye MSAS it was fun.~~ updates will continue if there are any to make.